Belleview station: Station layout

 The station features a public art installation of a geometric pattern of roadway reflectors entitled Thunder over the Rockies, installed in the station's pedestrian tunnel.
 Thunder over the Rockies was created by Richard C. "Dick" Elliott and dedicated in 2006.

+The station is the centerpiece of a planned mixed-use transit-oriented development.
+The development includes 900 residential units, 800,000 square feet of office space, and 130,000 square feet of retail and restaurant space, with more under construction.

+Unlike other stations paralleling Interstate 25 between this station and Lincoln, there is no dedicated pedestrian bridge crossing the freeway.
+Passengers must use one of two staircases up to East Union Avenue, and use it to cross.